Ethics for Case Managers

 - Organ donation

-Advance medical directives are documents containing patients’ oral and written expressions of their preferences about future medical care if they should become unable to speak for themselves.
+Advance medical directives (ADs) are documents containing patients’ oral and written expressions of their preferences about future medical care if they should become unable to speak for themselves.
 Federal law (the Patient Self-Determination Act) requires hospitals to inform patients that they have the right to complete an advance directive.

 When a surrogate is making end-of-life decisions for a patient, the surrogate will be expressing the wishes of the patient that they have previously discussed.
-Particularly in the case of chronic illness where a slow physical or mental decline takes place, advance directives provide the opportunity to ensure that a person’s own preferences will be followed.
+Particularly in the case of chronic illness in which a slow physical or mental decline takes place, advance directives provide the opportunity to ensure that a person’s own preferences will be followed.
 Copies of the advance directive may be given to family, care providers, one’s hospital, an attorney, or others.
-The plan should be reviewed periodically to provide for necessary updates (CDC, 2014).
+The plan should be reviewed periodically to provide for necessary updates (CDC, 2018).

 LIVING WILL AND MEDICAL POWER OF ATTORNEY